Clemapfel/mousetrap/README.md

 in an easy-to-use, easy-to-understand new coat.
 Mousetrap empowers user to create applications and widgets within a few minutes, as opposed requiring weeks of studying and days of implementation.

 ## Features
-+ For Linux, MacOS & Windows
++ Builds Apps for Linux, MacOS & Windows
 + C++-Side Garbage-Collection for Widgets
 + Fully abstracted, SFML-like native Rendering
 + Powerful Image Processing Capabilities
-+ Events TODO

 ## Advantages over GTK
 + Allow connecting C++ Lambdas to Signals
-+ Every Widget, no matter how complex, is created with a One-Liner
++ Every Widget, no matter how complex, is initialized with a signle line
 + Abstracted OpenGL interface
 + Audio Playback
 + Step-by-Step Manual and Introduction, written for Beginners